-6For simplicity, in this discussion I am ignoring noise.
-Depending on the signal to noise ratio, one will wish to strike a particular balance between variety (carrying more independent components of the input ensemble) and redundancy (e.g., see [2, 30]).
-However, except in the extreme case of high noise, where complete redundancy is called for, multiple components will always be needed to maximize the information, given multiple output cells.
+4For simplicity, in this discussion we will ignore noise.
+Depending on the signal-to-noise ratio, one will wish to strike a particular balance between variety (carrying more independent components of the input ensemble) and redundancy (e.g., see [2, 30]).
+However, except in the extreme case of high noise, where complete redundancy is called for, multiple components always will be needed to maximize the information, given multiple output cells.